canonical/hotsos/CONTRIBUTING.md

 ### core

-This is the home for shared code and includes plugin-specific shared code such as application primitives as well as hotsos core code.
+This is the home for shared code and includes plugin-specific shared code such as application primitives and hotsos core code.

-### plugins
+### plugin_extensions

-This is where plugins are implemented.
-A plugin comprises of a high level eponymous directory containing any number of executable plugin "parts" which are a way of breaking down the structure of the plugin using meaningfully named files.
+This is where plugin extensions are implemented.
+Each plugin has an eponymous directory containing code that can be excuted by the client.

-Plugin output must be yaml-formatted.
-There are tools provided to manage this for you (see core.plugintools) and the basic workflow is that each plugin part implement a plugintools.PluginPartBase and is assigned a YAML_OFFSET which determines its position within the plugin output.
-Once all plugins are run, their respective yaml outputs are aggregated into a master yaml "summary".
+Plugin output format defaults to yaml and can also be json.
+There are tools provided to manage this for you (see core.plugintools) and the basic workflow is that plugin extensions are a set of one or more implementations of plugintools.PluginPartBase.
+Once all plugins are run, their respective outputs are aggregated into a master yaml "summary".

-Parts that produce output need simply add it to the _output variable or override the output (dict) property and the rest is taken care of for you.
+Parts that produce output can do so in one of two ways; either by implementing a class property called summary() which will put the returned data at the plugin root in the summary or alternatively can implement properties with name e.g. __summary_<key>() which will put the returned data in the summary under
+<plugin>.<key>.

 Some implementations may not produce output directly and instead raise "issues" using the tools in core.issues.
 These ultimately translate to yaml as well but again this is dealt with automatically.

-NOTE: do not print anything to standard output.
+IMPORTANT: do not print anything directly to standard output.

 ### tests